yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 Oh-my-zsh lets you easily customize your _ZSH_.
 If you do not use _ZSH_, change your life with `chsh -s /bin/zsh`

 - [awk](http://www.grymoire.com/Unix/Awk.html)
-awk is a tool like grep, only better and optimized for programmers. if there is a pattern, you can easily parse it with awk. see [betterthangrep](http://betterthangrep.com) for more information.
+awk is a tool like grep, only better and optimized for programmers.
+If there is a pattern, you can easily parse it with awk. see [betterthangrep](http://betterthangrep.com) for more information.

 - [kill -9](http://linux.die.net/man/1/kill)
 Send _KILL_ signal to process

 - ctrl+r
 Lots of command line users do not know the __reverse search__ with <kbd>CTRL</kbd> <kbd>r</kbd>.
 Even more do not know that you can hit it __more than once__ if the first match is not the one you were looking for.

 - !!